ivancristina/HowToBuild/README.md

 Now, go to `CM14.1/device/samsung/jf-common` and open `BoardConfigCommon.mk` Here, if `BOARD_RECOVERYIMAGE_PARTITION_SIZE :=` is not set to `11300000` or more, change it, otherwise the build will fail.

+###Setting Ccache

+This step should improve the building speed, but it require some space (just like a cache, considering that it IS a cache).

+        $ echo "export USE_CCACHE=1" >> ~/.bashrc
+        $ ~/RR/prebuilts/misc/linux-x86/ccache/ccache -M 100G

+If you don't have so much space, I advice you to give 50G instead of 100G.
+Less is useless IMHO.

+###Configure the repos

+CyanogenMod (RIP) left the show to LineageOS.
+Unfortunately someone still didn't notice it.
+The sources, indeed, could still be setted up for CyanogenMod.
+Don't mind, it's not that difficult, we could solve together.

+In terminal type:

+        $ cd LOS/device/samsung
+        $ ls

+You should see `jactivelte`, `jf-common` and `qcom-common`.
+Well, if you don't, you missed some step.
+Now, open these folders.
+Rename any `cm.dependencies` into `lineage.dependencies`, without editing anything.
+If there is `cm.mk` too (but it shouldn't), rename it `lineage.mk`, then open it and at the bottom replace `cm_jactivelte` with `lineage.jactivelte`.

 ###Building the ROM

 Now, prepare yourself for the building itself.
-Type in the terminal
+Type in the terminal:

-> sudo -s
+        $ sudo -s

 Write your password and press enter.
 This will enable the root access to every command.
-Type
+Type:

-> export JACK_SERVER_VM_ARGUMENTS="-Dfile.encoding=UTF-8 -XX: +TiePurpleCompilation -Xmx4g"
+        $ export JACK_SERVER_VM_ARGUMENTS="-Dfile.encoding=UTF-8 -XX: +TiePurpleCompilation -Xmx4g"

-> . build/envsetup.sh
+        $ . build/envsetup.sh

-> lunch cm_jactivelte

-> ./prebuilts/sdk/tools/jack-admin kill-server
+        $ ./prebuilts/sdk/tools/jack-admin kill-server

-> rm -rf /home/"yournamehere"/.jack-server
+        $ rm -rf /home/"yournamehere"/.jack-server

-> export USE_PREBUILT_CACHE=1
+        $ export USE_PREBUILT_CACHE=1

-> export ANDROID_JACK_VM_ARGS="-Xmx3g -Dfile.encoding=UTF-8 -XX:+TiePurpleCompilation"
+        $ export ANDROID_JACK_VM_ARGS="-Xmx3g -Dfile.encoding=UTF-8 -XX:+TiePurpleCompilation"

-> croot
+        $ croot

-> brunch jactivelte -j*
+        $ brunch jactivelte

-Where `*` is the number of cores of your CPU (example: for 2 cores type `brunch jactivelte -j2`) If the last command doesn't work, just write brunch `jactivelte`

 Now wait some hours (or some minutes if your PC is a beast), and you'll get your ready-to-flash ROM zip!
 You can find it in `home/CM14.1/out/target/product/jactivelte`

+If you want to build again, with updated sources:

+      $ make clean
+      $ repo sync --force-sync
+      $ . build/envsetup.sh && brunch jactivelte

 Remember to put in your credit EVERYONE who helped you or provided you the sources, like CyanogenMod, LineageOS, XOSP, RR and so on and so on.

-Remember also that if you want to publish a ROM, you also have to publish the sources, if you made some commit.
+Remember also that if you want to publish a ROM, you also have to publish the sources, if you made some commits.

 Have fun compiling!